VarunE-max/SholarScribe/README.md

 # ScholarScribe

-ScholarScribe is a generative AI model that utilizes calude code to give feedback on essays, brainstorm ideas, and help you learn from mistakes.
+ScholarScribe is a generative AI model that utilizes Claude code to give feedback on essays, brainstorm ideas, and help you learn from mistakes.

 https://perchance.org/writing-assistant-for-inspirit-ai